DivergentClouds/expanse/spec.md

   - Word size in bytes, defaults to 2
   - Must be a value from 1 through 8
   - If an integer that can not fit in a word would be written to the output, an error will occur
+- `MAX_UWORD`
+  - Largest unsigned value that can fit in a word
 - `MAX_WORD`
   - Largest signed value that can fit in a word
 - `MIN_WORD`